Applicants seeking admission as transfer students with advanced standing will be considered if they meet the following conditions:

 Applicants with advanced standing must complete a minimum of 61 credits at St. Mary’s.
 Therefore, a maximum of 30 credits can be accepted in transfer toward the St. Mary’s J.D. degree.
 Coursework in which a grade of “C”, or its equivalent, was earned is normally accepted in transfer.
 Besides submitting the application for admission, the transfer applicant must submit directly to St. Mary’s University School of Law:

-Individuals who have been academically dismissed from any law school may currently apply to St. Mary’s University School of Law as beginning first-year students for any fall term after their exclusion, and each decision concerning that application will be decided on a case-by-case basis.
+Individuals who have been academically dismissed from any law school may apply to St. Mary’s University School of Law as a beginning first-year students any fall term after at least one complete academic year has elapsed.
+Each admission’s decision concerning that application will be decided on a case-by-case basis.

 Apply to the J.D.
 Program